BarkBeetle: Stealing Decision Tree Models with Fault Injection: Experiments

 As discussed in Section~\ref{sec:related_mea}, only a few studies~\cite{tramer2016stealing,chandrasekaran2020exploring,oksuz2024autolycus} have explored model extraction attacks on \ac{DT} models. \cite{chandrasekaran2020exploring} formulates model extraction as query synthesis active learning.
 Their approach generally requires significantly more queries than \cite{tramer2016stealing}, but achieves higher accuracy.
 Moreover, their results are currently not publicly available for reproduction. \cite{oksuz2024autolycus} leverages \ac{XAI} technique for extracting \ac{DT} models.
 However, their method relies on rich auxiliary information, such as feature importance, which is also an attack goal in \sys.
 Among these, \cite{tramer2016stealing} is the most relevant to \sys, making it the primary baseline for our comparison.
 In the following, we present a detailed comparison between \sys and \cite{tramer2016stealing}.

 \textbf{Attack evaluation metric.} To compare them, we primarily use the number of queries as the evaluation metric.
-We do not include accuracy as a comparison metric because both \cite{tramer2016stealing} and \sys reconstruct models that achieve the same accuracy as the original model.
+We do not include accuracy as a comparison metric because both \cite{tramer2016stealing} and \sys reconstruct models that achieve the same accuracy as the original model (\ie $1-R_{test}=100\%$ \footnote{This is the average error over the test set.
+A low test error indicates that the recovered \ac{DT} closely replicates the original model on inputs drawn from the same distribution as the training data.}).
 Specifically, we focus on models where each leaf (\ie path) has a unique identifier, making regression trees the most suitable choice.
-In this scenario, \sys produces a model equivalent to the original as long as an appropriate $\epsilon$ is selected.
+In this scenario, \sys produces a model equivalent to the original as long as an appropriate $\epsilon$ is selected. $\epsilon$ was set experimentally based on feature ranges, ensuring accuracy matches normal inference.
 For consistency, we use the same $\epsilon$ values as in \cite{tramer2016stealing} for different datasets in our experiments.

 \textbf{Testbed.} Although we use the same UCI datasets as listed in \cite{tramer2016stealing}, we do not directly report their published results.
 This is because, even when selecting the same datasets and tree depths, the total number of nodes and leaves in a BigML-generated tree cannot be controlled.
 Variations in tree structure ultimately lead to differences in the number of queries required for extraction.
 To ensure a fair comparison, we first generate \acp{DT} using the datasets listed in \autoref{table:cmp_uci_models} through BigML’s online dashboard.
 We then convert the BigML-style tree into the Emlearn-compatible format.
 This transformation guarantees that the evaluated trees have an identical structure and number of nodes across experiments.